Teaching, M.A.T. (Single Subject)

 Minimum Grades and GPA Requirements

 All teaching credential candidates must maintain an overall 3.0 grade point average (GPA).
-Students must receive a grade of "B-" of higher in all teacher preparation and pedagogy courses and score an 83% or higher in all key assignments in order to student teach and to be formally recommended for a Preliminary Multiple or Single Subject Teaching Credential.
+Students must receive a grade of B- or higher in all teacher preparation and pedagogy courses and score an 83% or higher in all key assignments in order to student teach and to be formally recommended for a Preliminary Multiple or Single Subject Teaching Credential.

 Basic Skills Requirement

-All candidates must pass the California Basic Educational Skills Test (CBEST) or equivalent.
+Candidates must satisfy the basic skills requirement by an approved California Commission on Teacher Credentialing (CTC) option.
 This requirement must be met prior to applying for student teaching.

 RICA Exam

-Multiple Subject candidates must pass the Reading Instruction Competence Assessment (RICA) exam.
+Multiple Subject candidates must pass the Reading Instruction Competence Assessment (RICA) exam prior to applying for a Preliminary Teaching Credential.

 Subject Matter Competency Requirement

-Candidates must prove subject matter competency by completing an approved subject matter program or passing equivalent subject matter exams (CSET).
-These exams must be passed prior to applying for student teaching.
+Candidates must satisfy subject matter competency by an approved California Commission on Teacher Credentialing (CTC) option.
+This requirement must be met prior to applying for student teaching.

 CalTPA